woocommerce/woocommerce/docs/product-editor-development/product-editor-extensibility-guidelines.md

 * Entering custom data, f.e. color or date and time
 * Selecting from a third-party system, f.e. warranty type

-### Group

-Groups add extra fields to existing form sections.
-They are small forms with a low to medium level of complexity.
-This interface location works best for extensions that add extra features that build off an existing Woo functionality.

-#### ✅ What they are for

-* Relevant features that can be crucial to merchants’ product creation flow
-* 2-5 field forms with limited functionality, f.e. dimensions or tax settings
-* Lists of items, f.e. attachments, channels, or accounts

-#### ❌ What they aren’t for

-* Simple extensions with 1-2 fields
-* Multi-step forms and complex tables
-* Read-only descriptions, setup guides, and advertisements

-#### Use cases

-* Adding extra product details, f.e. measurements under Shipping
-* Setting up social channels in the Visibility section in the General tab
-* Changing the VAT tax settings in the Pricing tab

-### Section
+### Sections

-Sections are significant parts of the form that may consist of multiple groups and fields.
+Sections are significant parts of the form that may consist of multiple fields.
 They should be used sparsely throughout the form, so merchants are not overwhelmed with options while filling out the information about their products.

 #### ✅ What they are for